peter88213/yw-cnv/docs/help.md

     markers according to yWriter 5 standard. **Do not touch lines containing the markers** if you want to be able to reimport the document into yWriter.
 -   Chapters and scenes can neither be rearranged nor deleted.
-Added chapters and scenes are not taken into account when writing back.
--   Back up your yWriter project and close yWriter before.
+-   You can split scenes by inserting headings or a scene divider:
+    -  *Heading 1* --› New chapter title (beginning a new section).
+    -  *Heading 2* --› New chapter title.
+    -  `* * *` --› Scene divider.

 You can write back the scene contents to the yWriter 7 project file with the [Export to yWriter](#export-to-ywriter) command.